List of Prince George's County Public Schools middle schools: Hyattsville Middle School

 Hyattsville Middle School (Area 1, District 2, grades 6–8, Weblink) is a public school, located in Hyattsville.
 The principal is Chanita Stamper.
 The school hours are 9:10 am to 3:55 pm.
 Approximately 705 students were enrolled as of September 2022.
 The school has uniforms with different color tops for each grade level (gold for 6th, royal blue for 7th, black for 8th).

 Hyattsville Middle School is both a comprehensive school and a Creative and Performing Arts magnet program, which was introduced at the school in 2004.
 The program was modeled after the successful arts program at Thomas Pullen.
-However, unlike the program at Thomas Pullen — which is a K–8 whole-school program — the CPA program at Hyattsville has a limited attendance area available only to seventh- and eighth-grade students in Regions 2 and 5 who must audition for the program.
+However, unlike the program at Thomas Pullen — which is a K–8 whole-school program — the CPA program at Hyattsville has a limited attendance area available only to students in Regions 2 and 5 who must audition for the program.
 CPA operates as a "program within a school" with all students receiving instruction according to the general curriculum guidelines of Prince George's County Public Schools, and CPA students receiving additional specialized instruction in band, orchestra, vocal music, theatre, creative writing, media arts, dance, or visual arts.

 As of 2019, 35.1% of all students were proficient in English language arts and 18.5% of students were proficient in mathematics.
 In 2021, 79.9% of students were eligible for the government-funded free and reduced lunch program.

 Hyattsville Middle School mainly serves the communities of Hyattsville, North Brentwood, Brentwood, Mount Rainier, Cottage City, Colmar Manor, Bladensburg, Rogers Heights, Edmonston, University Park, as well as a small portion of Cheverly and College Park.